Bringing Structure—and Life—to Cherished Bedtime Stories

 Structurally, I built the layout so each full-page chapter image appeared on the left, facing the chapter opening on the right.
 When layout constraints made this impossible, I guided Paul through minor content adjustments to preserve the pacing.
 One of the most deliberate choices was to break that rhythm at the end, leaving the final left-hand page blank as the chapter opens, where Ralph crosses the Rainbow Bridge, inviting reflection and an emotional pause.

-From Design to Publication
+From Design to Publication and Beyond

 Throughout the process, I also helped Paul navigate the complexities of self-publishing.
 From setting up his ISBN and securing an LCCN to selecting the right print-on-demand options for his goals and budget, I provided the practical guidance he needed to confidently bring the book to life.
 We discussed paper quality, print limitations, and layout planning to ensure the result worked not just aesthetically, but logistically.